 Consequently, she called in another officer who recommended they arrest our client and have him submit to a blood test to let the result determine if he was DUI.
 We think this “when in doubt, just arrest him” approach this was a poor method of deciding whether to arrest someone, but they did so and took him into the San Luis Obispo Sheriff’s Department.

 Our client then submitted to a blood test.
 The results came back about two months later and were 0.08%, but without any margin of error noted.
 This was extremely unusual, as most laboratory measurements are expressed with some margin of error, i.e. “plus or minus five percent.”
 Since our client’s blood alcohol content (BAC) was at the legal limit, the margin of error was extremely relevant toward whether the preponderance of the evidence showed 0.08% or higher for his BAC.

-The client knew that getting a DUI meant his commercial trucking career was over.
+The client was well aware that getting a DUI meant his commercial trucking career was over.
 His Class A license would be suspended and he had no other skills.
 Moreover, he had bought his own rig and invested 20 years of his life into this job.

 The blood was then retested and was measured at 0.05%.
 This was good, but not conclusive because blood alcohol content does decrease with time, but usually not so much.